Annual Events 2023

 Hastings Jack-in-the-Green Festival

 The Bristol Jack in the Green usually appears outside the M Shed in the historic harbourside at 10:30am and leads a magical procession through the streets of Bristol eventually ending the day on Horfield Common at approximately 4pm where he dies to release the spirit of summer.
 A Jack-in-the-Green was recorded in Bristol around 1865 by a lady who remembered seeing him with a sweep and a queen on the outskirts.
-The revived Bristol Jack in the Green is a descendant of the Hastings Jack.
+The revived Bristol Jack in the Green has been part of May celebrations in Bristol for over three decades now.

 The Rochester Jack was revived in 1981 by Gordon Newton and Boughton Monchelsea Morris who were inspired from accounts by Charles Dickens.
 Custodianship of Jack was passed to Motley Morris in 1984 who now wake Jack with various other Morris sides at dawn on May Morning (approximately 5:32am) at the Bluebell Hill picnic area, surrounded by twelve bonfires.
 Jack is paraded through the streets of Rochester usually on the bank holiday Monday as part of the Sweeps Festival.